Configuration Files

 - Verify that required fields like

-are present - Make sure there are no typos in the configuration keys
+aws.access_key_idare present - Make sure there are no typos in the configuration keys

 YAML Syntax Errors